Not to be Missed and Other Activities

 Gorges du Guiers Mort: There is a superb short walk (a couple of hours) between Pont de St. Bruno and the Pic de l'Œillette, a section of which follows the ancient pack horse route into the massif crossing the beautiful seventeenth century Pont Periant.
 It's well worth exploring the little side paths en route.

 Tartes aux noix: A regional delicacy made with walnuts in a bed of caramel, sold in the St. Pierre de Chartreuse boulangerie, and probably in many other places.
 Scrumptious!
 If staying in St. Pierre de Chartreuse, it is well worth making it your mission to work your way through the offerings of the boulangerie, as the variety and quality of the produce is superb.

-The Local Tourist Information Offices: As well as being mines of useful information, with libraries of local books for reference and a daily weather forecast on display, they often have an internet link available, enabling you to print out your chosen walk from this site on the day you go!
+The Local Tourist Information Offices: As well as being mines of useful information, with libraries of local books for reference they have daily weather forecasts on display.

 Via Ferrata: For those who have both the expertise and the equipment, there are five via ferrata in the area.
 The via ferrata de Roche Veyrand is to be found north-east of St. Pierre d'Entremont; the via ferrata les Prises de la Bastille is to be found within the grounds of the Bastille on the outskirts of Grenoble; the via ferrata de Saint Vincent de Mercuze is to be found above Montalieu adjacent to the Cascade d'Alloix; and the Vire des Lavandières and le Grande Dièdre are to be found close to the funicular near Crolles.